 #2.
 Vendor lock-ins

-Vendor lock-ins are a significant challenge for organizations opting for serverless architecture at different levels like API, cloud services, and more.
+Vendor lock-ins are a significant challenge for organizations opting for serverless architecture at different levels, like API, cloud services, and more.

 For example, many organizations have tightly coupled APIs with serverless infrastructure, causing issues when they want to move away from a specific vendor.

-However, if you want to use cloud services from other vendors, tightly coupled serverless architecture becomes a bottleneck.
+However, if you want to use cloud services from other vendors, a tightly coupled serverless architecture becomes a bottleneck.

 #3.
 Opinionated application design